arob5/arob5.github.io/_posts/2023-12-31-MH-update-from-kernel.md

 ## Mixture of Kernels
 {% katexmm %}
-Given the task of writing an algorithm to draw a sample from the distribution
+Suppose we don't already know the MH algorithm, and are given the task of writing an algorithm to draw a sample from the distribution $P(\mathbf{x},\cdot)$ defined in (1).
-$P(\mathbf{x},\cdot)$ defined in (1), a reasonable place to start is to try writing $P(\mathbf{x},\cdot)$ as a mixture of kernels from which we already know how to sample.
-Let's first try this approach, attempting to write
+A reasonable place to start is to try writing $P(\mathbf{x},\cdot)$ as a mixture of kernels from which we already know how to sample.
+Let's first try this idea, attempting to write
 $$
 P(\mathbf{x},A) = wP_1(\mathbf{x},A) + (1-w)P_2(\mathbf{x},A), \qquad w \in [0,1], \tag{3}
 $$